ChiragKParmar/newrelic_redshift_plugin/README.md

 ## Installation and Running

 1.
-	a.
+    * Option 1
         1. Install this gem from RubyGems:
          ```gem install newrelic_redshift_plugin```
-		2. Create an installation directory (like /opt/newrelic/redshift ).
+        2. Create an installation directory (e.g. /opt/newrelic/redshift ).

-	b.
+    * Option 2
         1. Download the latest newrelic_redshift_plugin-X.Y.Z.tar.gz from [the tag list](https://github.com/ChiragKParmar/newrelic_redshift_plugin/tags)
         2. Extract the downloaded archive to the location you want to run the Redshift agent from
         3. Run bundle install to install required gems

 2. In the installation directory, execute

       ```./bin/redshift_plugin install -l LICENSE_KEY```

    using the license key from your New Relic account.
-3. Edit the `config/newrelic_plugin.yml` file generated in step 4.
+3. Edit the `config/newrelic_plugin.yml` file generated in step 2.
 Setup host/port/user/password/dbname/schema for your redshift connection.
 4. Execute

       ```./bin/redshift_plugin run```